brt10/Behrend-Amorphous-Modeler/README.md

                 //otherwise # type x y z #nn #n1  --change so the code references the index numbers of the neighbors
 ```

+This would be most likely inside a file such as **testinput.input**.

 #Output